santipvz/queen_solver/README.md

 ## What is a Queens Puzzle?

-The Queens puzzle is a constraint satisfaction problem where you must place queens on a colored grid following these rules:
+The Queens puzzle is a constraint satisfaction problem popularized as a daily logic game on LinkedIn.
+The objective is to place queens on a colored grid so that:

 - **One queen per row, column, and colored region**
 - **No adjacent queens** (including diagonally)